The HoTT reals coincide with the Euclidean reals: Preliminaries

-is a Cauchy approximation in $\sum_{u:\RC}A(u)$ iff $a$ is a dependent Cauchy approximation over $x$. \end{lemma} \begin{proof} Straightforward. \end{proof}
+is a Cauchy approximation in $\sm{u:\RH}A(u)$ iff $a$ is a dependent Cauchy approximation over $x$. \end{lemma} \begin{proof} Straightforward. \end{proof}

 The above lemma allows us to take limits componentwise, as we will do in the proof of an induction principle in Theorem~\ref{thm:hott-induction}.
-To be able to phrase an induction principle, we need to be able to talk about dependent paths: namely the equality of elements in fibers over equal elements of $\RC$.
+To be able to phrase an induction principle, we first define dependent identifications, namely the identity of elements in a type family evaluated at identical elements of $\RH$.